 “We were a little worried, there were a couple of teams on him,” Fagg said.
 “I knew Kansas City was on him.
 Pittsburgh was another team.
 We were very excited to get this guy.
 He is the one guy today I think our group is most excited about.”
 (TR Sullivan - MLB.com - June 12, 2020)

 - In 2021, the Baseball America Prospect Handbook rated Carter as the 16th-best prospect in the Rangers organization.
 He moved up to #8 in the spring of 2022.
-And he was the #1 Rangers' prospect in the spring of 2023 -- and #1 again in 2024..
+And he was the Rangers #1 prospect in both 2023 and 2024.

 -